 Food and drink

 Refreshments and snacks are available in the foyer of the Royal before and after film showings.
-Be aware that we only accept cash – there is a cash machine (ATM) nearby.
+We use a voucher system for all purchases.
+Vouchers can be purchased in the foyer.

 On Summit Saturday, between the afternoon and evening sessions, you can enjoy a ‘Bergsteigeressen’: a wholesome meal served up on trestled tables in true mountain-hut style.
 Meals can be reserved via the ticket shop.